lanvalird/lanvalird/README.md

 - ⭐ – the main technologies in the stack
 - 💗 – favorite technologies in the stack (and the main ones, as a rule)
 - 📓 – studying / retraining
-- ❌ – I 'm not using it at the moment / not updated knowledge
+- ❌ – not using it at the moment / not updated knowledge

 ### Languages